passion-pixel/full-stack-starter-pack/README.md

 ## Todos

-- figure out how to move `server.js` to `backend` directory
-- figure out how to refresh webpack dynamically from http://localhost:3000 upon updates to frontend
+- better option for serving `bundle.js` successfuly both on dev server and from express server
 - setup global variables that frontend has access to, likely via WebPack (current solution is to store some variable, e.g. backend url, in `localStorage`)
-- figure out best practices for React routers: The original Horizons Starter lacks the `History` module that may be used for rerouting.
-This package lacks that as well.
-The current solution to rerouting asynchronously is to use `HashRouter` along with `window.location.hash = /react-router-url`.
-Of course, React `<Link />` can still be used for synchronous routing. **If a better approach exists please let me know at tangj1122 at gmail!**

 ## Overview

 **Based off of Horizons Starter.
 Main differences between this and the Horizons Starter:**
 - indents changed from 4 to 2
 - removed PropTypes validation
+- removed actions
 - update `node-sass` dependency so that `yarn` can be used instead of `npm`
 - cut down README documentation

 ## Commands

-- `$ yarn frontend`: serve frontend with `webpack`
+- `$ yarn frontend`: serve and hot reload frontend with `webpack` from localhost:8082
-- `$ yarn backend`
+- `$ yarn backend` serve API and static frontend from localhost:3000
 - `$ yarn dev`: backend + frontend
 - `$ yarn start`: build your production assets and run the server
 - `$ npm run build`: Heroku uses this command during deployment